ashkan-pirmani/FL4E-Analysis/README.md

     ```
     cd ./Fully Federated Experiment
     ```
     Follow the given instruction within the analysis.
-Repeat the above steps for `ybrid Experiment` and `Centralized Experiment`.
+Repeat the above steps for `Hbrid Experiment` and `Centralized Experiment`.

 ## Acknowledgements